 1. The Meaning of the Learning Space in Historical Perspectives

-In her seminal paper, “The "Hidden Curriculum" of a West African Girls' Boarding School”, Vandra Maseman (1974:494) wrote: “although the school is an imported institution which seems to have little relevance in its formal curricular content for the lives of these females students, the school experience contains valuable lessons in anticipatory socialization for their future roles …” In On What is Learned in School, Robert Dreeben (1968) argued that more generally, the formal content of the curriculum that is designed to be taught pedagogically is only a part of a broader learning that takes place.
-While social bonds are loosely enforced, values such as the implications of citizenship in democratic participation and bureaucratic workplace expectations are acquired with significance to shape the adults who come out of these systems.
+In her seminal article, “The "Hidden Curriculum" of a West African Girls' Boarding School”, Vandra Maseman (1974:494) stated that : “although the school is an imported institution which seems to have little relevance in its formal curricular content for the lives of these female students, the school experience contains valuable lessons in anticipatory socialization for their future roles …” In On What is Learned in School, Robert Dreeben (1968) argued that more generally, the formal content of the curriculum that is designed to be taught pedagogically is only a part of a broader learning that takes place.
+While social bonds are loosely enforced, values such as the implications of citizenship in democratic participation and bureaucratic workplace expectations are acquired with significance to shape the adults who emerge from those systems.
 Obviously, these values are not neutral as they tend to reflect the power structure of society.
-Thus, the social groups that do not belong to the dominant class are generally disadvantaged.
-However, there should be a distinction between what schools do to ensure social reproduction and alternate philosophies if when put in practice can contribute to challenging the existing practices.
-In any case, the main point being made here is that, in the education system, there is more that takes place in the learning space called the school.
-Several authors have also written on different aspects of the implication of educational space such as in Space, Curriculum, and Learning (Edwards and Usher 2003), Changing Spaces of Education: new Perspectives on the Nature of Learning (Brooks, Fuller, and Waters 2012).
+Thus, the social groups that do not belong to the privileged dominant class are generally disadvantaged.
+A distinction is imperative vis-à-vis what schools do to ensure social reproduction and what alternate philosophies are put in practice while challenging and modifying the existing archaic practices.
+In the education system, there are many complex dimensions at play in the learning domain referred to as school.
+Several authors have also written on different aspects of the implication of educational spaces such as Space, Curriculum, and Learning (Edwards and Usher 2003), Changing Spaces of Education: new Perspectives on the Nature of Learning (Brooks, Fuller, and Waters 2012).

 2. Possibilities offered by the Information Communication Technologies (ICTs) and Democratization of Education

-In The Republic of Technology: Reflections on our Future Community, Daniel Boorstin (1978: 3) characterizes technology as a democratizing tool, while according to Gerald Sussman (1997: 21), “The modern history of technology is tied to the quest for markets, market power.”
-Therefore, its application to educational processes must be analyzed in this context with no goal of either endorsing or rejecting the use of ICTs in education.
+Daniel Boorstin (1978) argues in The Republic of Technology: Reflections on our Future Community, (p.
+3) that technology is a democratizing tool, while Gerald Sussman (1997: 21), further states that “The modern history of technology is tied to the quest for markets, market power.”

-It is important to critically examine various dimensions of ICTs and distance learning and the educational implications for access for all, pedagogy, and actual learning.
-Considering the inevitable evolution of the utilization of technology and various forms of distance learning programs, it is necessary for educators, policymakers, and researchers in the field of education, to confront, understand, and address the various aspects of education processes that are being impacted by technology, starting with effective learning.
+It is important to critically examine various dimensions of ICTs and distance learning with educational implications and access for all, pedagogy, and actual learning.
+Considering the inevitable evolution of the utilization of technology and various forms of distance learning programs, it is necessary for educators, policymakers, and researchers in the field of education, to scrutinize, understand, and address the many aspects of education processes presently impacted by technology.

-Although many of the issues raised are not new, the ongoing situation where education systems across the globe have been pushed to embrace technology in the education and learning domain due to the Coronavirus/COVID-19, a dire situation is widespread particularly in many developing countries such as southeast Asia, Africa, central and south America, the Caribbean and many Island countries in the world, who are faced with many challenges as they have to deal with, both the situation of scarcity and inadequate technology.
-Even in some of the most industrialized and technologically advanced countries, social inequality is reflected with the sudden necessity to leave the learning space and use technology.
+Although many of the issues raised are not new, education systems across the globe have been hard-pressed to embrace technology in the education and learning domain due to the Coronavirus/COVID-19.
+A dire situation is widespread particularly in many developing countries in the global South namely: Southeast Asia, Africa, central and south America, the Caribbean and many Island countries in the world, that are met with issues of Internet connectivity, accessibility and exorbitant prices for wi-fi.
+Similarly, in some of the industrialized and technologically advanced countries, social inequality is inextricably linked to efficacy of the learning space and use of technology.

-In “Online Learning Communities in Africa: The UNISA Case Study,” Philip Higgs, Van Niekerk and Heydenrych (2003) argue that the recent developments of technology in the global context and its application to education, have specific and major implications for higher education, especially on the African continent.
-They argue that the process of the democratization of education has been translated into increasing social demand for higher education that requires creative ways of responding to it.
-They discuss latest developments at the University of South Africa (UNISA) as it has the longest experience in distance learning that uses technology.
-The subsequent adoption of online-distance and open-learning approaches intend to increase education processes.
-They argue that in an effort to address the issues of educational and cultural relevance, the African philosophy of uBuntu is used to shape the pedagogy and learning experience heavily influenced by constructivism.
-As reflections and technical policy analysis perspective emerge, they contextualize ICTs in the education process and locate distance-learning paradigms within a power-relation framework.
-In this context, the local quest for ownership challenges the notion of technology as a neutral tool at the service of benevolent actions for assistance for developing countries.
+In “Online Learning Communities in Africa: The UNISA Case Study,” Philip Higgs, Van Niekerk and Heydenrych (2003) contend that the recent advances of technology in the global context and its application to education, have unique, specific, and major implications for higher education, for instance, especially on the African continent.
+They argue that the process of the democratization of education is pegged on an increasing social demand for higher education that requires creative ways and innovative responses.
+Their study focusses on University of South Africa (UNISA) as a case in point because of its longest experience in distance learning and technology.
+Higgs et al, state that the subsequent adoption of online-distance and open-learning approaches enhances education processes.
+According to the authors, the African philosophy of uBuntu shaped the pedagogy and learning experience influenced profoundly by constructivism in its education platforms.
+As reflections on technical policy and analysis perspective emerge, ICTs in the education process and distance-learning paradigms are contextualized within a power-relation framework.
+The local quest for ownership challenges the notion of technology as a neutral tool in assisting developing countries.
+This argument is also relevant for marginalized communities in industrialized countries.